-From the estimated coefficients of variation, it was possible to compare the uncertainty of each snow sampler that was used.
-Similar to López-Moreno et al (2020), our results showed that larger diameter samplers, i.e. HQS and ULS, allowed SWE measurement with lower uncertainty than a small diameter sampler, i.e. SFS.
+430 From the estimated coefficients of variation, it was possible to compare the uncertainty of each snow sampler that was used.
 Although the two large diameter samplers are made of different materials, their CVs do not show any significant difference.
 This result suggests that the choice of aluminum or PVC in the construction of a snow sampler does not affect the variability in repeated measurements for large snow samplers.
 Further, this suggests that the higher CV that was obtained for SFS is not attributable to the materials that were used in its design.
-Two reasons may explain the higher CV for the SFS, namely the low precision of the spring balance that used and the smaller diameter of the sampler.
-For each measurement that is made with the SFS, there is an uncertainty of ± 20 mm of SWE.
+Two reasons may explain the higher CV for the SFS, namely the low 435 precision of the spring balance that used and the smaller diameter of the sampler.
+For each measurement that is made with the SFS, there is an uncertainty of ± 2 cm of SWE.
 As mentioned by Farnes et al. (1983), this should not be simply interpreted as being due to low precision of the spring balance.
 Consideration should also be given to an observer's capability of properly reading the scale under field conditions.
-With a scale that is graduated only to 20 mm of SWE increments, together with the effects of wind and the weight of the full sampler, reading the SWE value is sometimes more arbitrary than with a digital scale.
-Although directly related, having a smaller diameter results in sampling a smaller volume of snow.
+With a scale that is graduated only to 2 cm of SWE increments, together with the effects of wind and the weight of the full sampler, reading the SWE value is sometimes more arbitrary than with a digital scale.
+440 Although directly related, having a smaller diameter results in sampling a smaller volume of snow.
 As shown in Fig. 4, SFS is the method for collecting the smallest snow volume for a given snow depth.
-A small difference in mass for a small volume will result in a greater relative difference in SWE between two measurements.
+A small difference in mass for a small volume will result in a greater difference in SWE between two measurements.
 These two elements, arising from the difficulty using the SFS, are simply not encountered when measuring with HQS and ULS.
 The digital scale that is used to weigh the snow sample from HQS and ULS has better precision than the spring balance of the SFS.
-For comparison, the digital scale has a precision of ± 20 g, which is equivalent to \pm 1.8 mm of SWE, while the spring scale has a precision that is more than 10 times lower with \pm 20 mm of SWE.
+For comparison, the digital scale has an precision of ± 20 g, which is equivalent to ± 0.18 cm of SWE, while the spring scale has a precision that is more than 10 times 445 lower with ± 2 cm of SWE.
 Also, the volume taken at each measurement is respectively, on average, 12 and 20 times larger for ULS and HQS than for SFS.
-While the snow samplers show similar CVs during the snowmelt period, the SFS shows a significantly higher CV than the ULS during the accumulation period.
-Although an analysis of the effect of the number or the cumulative thickness of ice layers into the snowpack does not show a significant impact, it is probable that the presence of ice layers explains this difference.
-In periods of snow accumulation, snow conditions generally show snow layers of lighter snow with ice layers dispersed in the snowpack.
-Under these snow conditions, it is more difficult to use the SFS.
-As described by Goodison (1978) for small diameter samplers, such as the SFS, the risk of the ice layers blocking the sampler opening during the measurement is higher than with a large diameter sampler.
-This phenomenon therefore brings more variability in the measurement with SFS, while the ULS is less affected by its conditions.